 October 05, 2010 –

-MAYETTA: October is Domestic Violence Prevention Month and several activities are taking place on the reservation as a means of bringing people together to make them aware of the serious issue.
+MAYETTA: October is Domestic Violence Prevention Month and several activities are taking place on the common land as a means of bringing people together to make them aware of the serious issue.

 Throughout the month, the PBP Family Violence Prevention (FVP) Program will provide a series of newsletters to all PBP email users about domestic violence and how to deal with its various forms.
 In addition, the FVP staff will host a “Walk a Mile in Their Mocs” 5K Run/Walk in Prairie Peoples Park this coming Saturday.
 Registration begins at 8 a.m. and T-shirts will be handed out on a first-come-first-serve basis.
 At 8:45 a.m. a balloon release will be held that will be followed by a 5K/Run at 9 a.m.